gjoseph92/soundDB/PREREQUISITES.md

 Python scripts are text files ending in `.py`, which really just contain a sequence of commands for that interpreter to execute.
 To run a Python script, `cd` to the folder containing it in the Command Prompt, then run `python <script_name.py>`.

+### Using Jupyter Notebook

+The interactive Python interpreter is helpful, but particularly for exploring data, it's nice to have an environment more like MATLAB or RStudio, where you can edit and rerun code you've written, create graphics, and write nicely-formatted notes and explanation along with your code.

+[Jupyter](http://jupyter.org/) does this.
+It's a bit like Mathematica or MATLAB&mdash;except that it runs in a web browser.
+You can try it online here: <https://try.jupyter.org/>.

+When using Jupyter, you create "notebook" files (`.ipynb`).
+These store your code, but they also store any output it produces (including graphics).
+This means you can share your notebooks (or put them on GitHub) and others can see your code and its results without rerunning it, or even needing the data.
+You can also export them as HTML files to share with people who don't have Python.

+To run Jupyter Notebook, open the Command Prompt, `cd` into the directory in which you want to save your notebooks, and run `jupyter notebook`.
+After a couple seconds, a new page will open in your web browser.
+Create a new Python notebook and start writing.

+Jupyter is easily learned through Googling and experimentation.
+A few things to know to get started, though:

+- You enter code in cells.
+To run a cell, hit `Shift`-`Enter`.
+- Press Tab to auto-complete variable names.
+Even better, if you have an object stored as, say, `metrics`, if you type `metrics.` and hit Tab, you'll see a list of all the attributes of the `metrics` object.
+- Press `Shift`-`Tab` for documentation.
+The more times in a row you press it, the more documentation you get.

+Great documentation for Jupyter notebooks can be found [here](http://nbviewer.jupyter.org/github/ipython/ipython/blob/3.x/examples/Notebook/Index.ipynb).
+(Jupyter used to be called IPython; this documentation is still accurate.)

+Using Jupyter isn't necessary, but it can be a nicer environment for experimenting and learning, especially when working with pandas.

 # Learning Python

 Unlike R or MATLAB, Python is not a language designed specifically for statistics or scientific computing.
 It's a general-purpose high-level programming language used for everything from running web servers to controlling robots to building neural networks to geoprocessing to cleaning data.
 Due to its thoughtful design and extensibility, though, a mature ecosystem of packages has emerged that provide tools and data structures which have made it extremely popular for scientific computing.